briangelhaus/Big-City-Theme-2/readme.txt

+OPTIONAL - rename big_city theme to your own them name 1- change bigcity folder theme name to your project
+2- inside of style.css, change big city to your project name 3- find and replace “bigcity” with your project name in functions.php 4- activate your new theme name

 USING THEME
 1- add a menu called "primary" in the admin
 2- add a new page called home and set it to default front page in reading settings